Monday, May 24, 2021

 A competency framework is a competency plan, implemented by an organization to achieve its goals and objectives.
 It comprises of the goals of the system, competencies, competency architecture, competency profiles, the competency initiative, including the standards and processes for determining its success.

 A competency architecture is a part of the competency framework.
 It is similar to a blueprint that will be standardized across the organization.
 Organizations will be able to achieve consistency and reliability while evaluating employees.
-It consists of 3 types of competencies:
+It consists of three core elements:

 How to apply the competency framework in an organization?

-Please go to SkillsDB to set up a free 1-on-1 demo to better understand and implement your competency framework.
+You can set up a free 1-on-1 session with one of our competency experts to better understand and implement your framework.

 For starters, competencies help bring consistency in evaluating employees.
-HR will hire or assigned a job role to an employee only when the minimum competencies or core competencies are present.
+L&D will hire or assign a job role to an employee only when the minimum competencies or core competencies are present.

 We might have different ways to ascertain abilities.
 We might be requiring different proficiency levels for different job roles.
 Competencies bring about consistency in evaluating employees for the same job role across regions.
 It also helps in demystifying the level of proficiency required for particular job roles.

 Competencies help bring structure to the whole process.
-It enables HR to create simple structures of evaluation which in turn help to create a reliable and accurate description of employee proficiency.
+It enables L&D or HR to create simple structures of evaluation which in turn help to create a reliable and accurate description of employee proficiency.

 Why are competencies more important and useful than skills?